hyunstory/hyunstory/README.md

  - 4K resolution, HEVC iOS camera filter app release (apple appstore: 'youmemo') Jan 2019 ~ Aug 2019

  - Social community application release(appstore: '같이먹자') Mar 2019 ~ Feb 2020
- *This app's brand name is abused by the other company :sob: deleted app already.
+ *This app's brand name is abused by the other company after it is released :sob: deleted app already.

  - Social community application have been developed recently, will be released at the end of Jan 2021.